+Seventh grade art studies begin looking into perspective by creating a landscape moving back in space.
+This is followed by a still life unit: drawing shaded objects, learning about Cubism through still life and making digital still life drawings using “Sketchbook Express” on ipads.
+In a unit on abstraction, students learn to look at and understand abstract art.
+They create a series of works using ipads and art supplies.
+In a collaboration with music, their abstract work goes to music where they pair the art to a wide range of musical styles.
 In the spring semester the seventh grade explores the topic of Tzedakah in both study and art.
 In their Advisory classes they learn about charity in many forms from source texts.
 They used this knowledge as the basis to create original Tzedakah boxes.
 The boxes are displayed for the whole school to see.
 In the final unit, students explore micrography, the art of using letters to create a picture.
 Students select a text of their choice to design and fill their designs with Hebrew and English texts and letters.

 Hebrew is taught on different levels in Middle School.
 The beginners’ curriculum – Bishvil Ha’Ivrit book 1 is designed for students with no or very little knowledge of Hebrew.
 In this program, students learn to speak in short dialogues about daily life; write paragraph-length personal narratives, memos, and assertions of opinion; and read stories, folk tales, and descriptive or informational non-fiction texts.
 The language structures that they learn to recognize and use include singular and plural forms; masculine and feminine forms; present tense and infinitives; four of the seven verb patterns (binyanim); the basic possessive forms; prepositions; nominal clauses; and word order in sentences.

-The intermediate curriculum – Bishvil Ha’Ivrit books 2-3 is a two-year sequence that is typically studied by students entering seventh and eighth grade in Jewish day schools.
+The intermediate curriculum – Bishvil Ha’Ivrit books 2-3 is a two/three-year sequence that is typically studied by students entering seventh and eighth grade in Jewish day schools.
 In this program, students learn to speak in longer dialogues about a wide range of subjects and in interviews; write letters; and read longer short stories, non-fiction texts, essays, and simple songs, poems, and biblical passages.
 The language structures that they learn to recognize and use include the basic future tense; all seven verb patterns (binyanim); declension of several prepositions; noun-adjective agreement in gender and number; nominal, verbal, and object clauses; parts of speech; and word order.

-The advanced curriculum – Bishvil Ha’Ivrit books 4-5 is a two-year sequence that is typically studied by students entering ninth and tenth grade in Jewish day schools.
+The advanced curriculum – Bishvil Ha’Ivrit books 4-5 is a two/three-year sequence that is typically studied by students entering ninth and tenth grade in Jewish day schools.
 In this program, students learn to speak freely in conversation on any topic; read news articles in easy Hebrew, full-length short stories partially adapted to easy Hebrew, and poetry, songs, biblical verses, and midrashim; write multi-paragraph narratives, reports, and essays; and understand TV or radio news items.
 The language structures that they learn to recognize and use include the future tense in four binyanim (verb patterns), declension of prepositions, gerunds, past participles, possessives, suffixes, and conditional clauses.

 The seventh grade Torah curriculum covers selected chapters of Sh’mot (Exodus) and B’midbar (Numbers), commencing with the Golden Calf incident and concluding with the rebellion led by Korach.
-In addition to the skills learned in previous years, seventh graders learn to work their way through the Hebrew text with limited vocabulary support, put themselves in the shoes of the biblical characters, ask larger philosophical questions about the text.
+In addition to the skills learned in previous years, seventh graders learn to work their way through the Hebrew text with limited vocabulary support, put themselves in the shoes of the biblical characters, and ask larger philosophical questions about the text.